newchuyalong/libgdx-learning/Using-libgdx-with-intellij-idea.md

     }
 }
 ```

   * This is the entry point for your game.

   * Right click the source directory in the Desktop module and add a new package here as well.
-  * Then add a Java Class to that package and name it _!DesktopStarter_.
+  * Then add a Java Class to that package and name it _DesktopStarter_.
   * Make the class look like the run configuration below, substitute the name of the game with the class you created in the Main module.

 ```java
 public class DesktopStarter {
     public static void main(String[] args) {